renesas-rz/rz_gstreamer_sample_code/00_gst-helloworld/README.md

 ```c
 pipeline = gst_parse_launch ("audiotestsrc num-buffers=100 ! autoaudiosink", NULL);
 ```
 In GStreamer, you usually build the pipeline by manually assembling the individual elements like the [sample applications](/README.md#application-samples).
-For this application, the pipeline is easy and you do not need any advanced features so you can take the shortcut: gst_parse_launch().
+For this application, the pipeline is simple and you do not need any advanced features.
+Therefore, you can take the shortcut: gst_parse_launch().
 This function takes a textual representation of a pipeline and turns it into an actual pipeline.
-Element audiotestsrc generates basic audio signals.
+The element audiotestsrc generates basic audio signals.
 It supports several different waveforms and allows to set the frequency and volume.
 The number of buffers to output before sending EOS (End-of-Stream) signal is set to 100.
-If not, the audio will not stop unless you press Ctrl-C to terminate the program.
+If not, the audio will not stop unless you press Ctrl-C to terminate the program.\
-Element autoaudiosink is an audio sink that automatically detects an appropriate audio sink to use.
+The element autoaudiosink is an audio sink that automatically detects an appropriate audio sink to use.
 In RZ/G2L platform, the audio sink is alsasink.

 #### Play pipeline
 ```c